telerik/blazor-docs/components/scheduler/editing/edit-appointments.md

 ## Notes

-* While editing, the Scheduler creates a copy of your original object, which has a different reference.
+* While editing, the Scheduler creates a copy of your original object.
+The copy has a different reference than the original object.
 You receive that copy in the `OnUpdate` event handler.
 The `OnEdit` event receives the original item from the pristine `Data` collection because it is a cancellable event and fires before the Scheduler logic creates the copy.
     * For the Scheduler to successfully create a copy of the original object, all properties must have both a getter and setter and must not be read-only.
 Otherwise, editing may stop working.